 In any given year, Sociology admits 6-8 students into the cohort, and there are close to forty graduate students in the program overall.
 Graduate education is highly individualized, and candidates for advanced degrees benefit from close relationships with their major professors and other mentors.
 We are extraordinarily proud of our graduate students’ scholarly accomplishments, some of which are enumerated on our awards and accomplishments page.

 We offer an exceptional funding package for graduate students, and we fund all of the graduate students we admit.
 The combination of guaranteed funding and Ithaca’s low cost of living allows students, regardless of their socioeconomic background, to focus on their studies and research.
 It also fosters a collaborative community in which graduate students are truly supportive of one another.

 On these pages you will find much more information about the graduate program in Sociology.
-Prospective and current students should also read the official procedures described in the Graduate School's Guide to Graduate Study, whose information this guide supplements.
+Prospective and current students should also read the official procedures described in the Graduate School’s Thesis and Dissertation Guide, whose information this guide supplements.